*This post contains affiliate links/ Updated from 12/2017

 Additionally, as a nurse, I know how important it is that I take good care of myself so I can continue to give the best possible care to my family and patients.
-After all, I can’t expect others to listen to my health education if I don’t take my own advice and stay healthy too.
-No excuses!
+After all, I can’t expect others to listen to me when I talk about health about staying healthy if I don’t take my own advice.

-I prepare several options for the kids’ breakfasts, lunch, and dinner such including:
+I prepare several options for the kids’ breakfasts, lunch, and dinner, including:

 - Avocado or almond toast